Skip to main content

 How Much Does It Cost to Build an eCommerce Platform in 2026?

-A Clutch survey of 1,000+ software projects found that the average SaaS platform costs $150,000-$300,000 to build from scratch. eCommerce platforms sit at the high end because of payment compliance, multi-tenant data isolation, and storefront performance requirements.
+A Clutch survey of 1,000+ software projects pegged the average SaaS platform at $150,000-$300,000 to build from scratch. eCommerce platforms tend to land near the top of that range.
+Payment compliance is a big reason.
+Multi-tenant data isolation is another.
+And the storefront performance bar pushes the rest.

 MVP (core features): $120,000-$180,000 over 20-28 weeks.
-This gets you multi-tenant architecture, product management, a basic storefront with 2-3 built-in themes, Stripe checkout, order management, and a merchant dashboard.
-No theme engine, no app marketplace, no advanced analytics.
-Enough to onboard your first 50-100 merchants and validate product-market fit.
+This buys you the multi-tenant base, product management, a plain storefront with 2-3 built-in themes, Stripe checkout, order management, and a merchant dashboard.
+No theme engine yet.
+No app marketplace.
+No fancy analytics.
+It's enough to land your first 50-100 merchants and find out whether anyone actually wants the thing.

 Growth platform: $180,000-$300,000 over 28-40 weeks.
-Adds the theme engine with visual editor, app marketplace with developer API, advanced analytics, automated email flows (abandoned cart, order confirmation, shipping updates), multi-currency support, and tax calculation via TaxJar or Avalara.
-This is where you can start charging $29-$79/month per merchant.
+Now you add the theme engine and its visual editor, an app marketplace with a developer API, deeper analytics, the automated email flows merchants expect (abandoned cart nudges, order confirmations, shipping updates), multi-currency, and tax calculation through TaxJar or Avalara.
+This is the point where charging $29-$79/month per merchant starts to make sense.

 Enterprise platform: $300,000-$500,000+.
-Includes B2B wholesale features, headless commerce API, custom checkout scripts, advanced permission systems (staff accounts with role-based access), and white-label options for agencies.
-Think BigCommerce or Shopify Plus tier functionality.
+Here you're into B2B wholesale, a headless commerce API, custom checkout scripts, real permission systems (staff accounts with role-based access), and white-label options so agencies can resell it.
+Picture BigCommerce or Shopify Plus territory.

 How Does Multi-Tenant Architecture Work?

-AWS's Well-Architected Framework for SaaS states that multi-tenancy reduces per-tenant infrastructure cost by 60-80% compared to single-tenant deployments.
-That cost efficiency is why Shopify can offer $39/month plans while hosting millions of stores.
+AWS's Well-Architected Framework for SaaS says multi-tenancy cuts per-tenant infrastructure cost by 60-80% versus single-tenant deployments.
+That gap is the whole reason Shopify can sell a $39/month plan while hosting millions of stores.

-For an eCommerce platform, the middle option wins.
-PostgreSQL's row-level security (RLS) policies enforce tenant isolation at the database level — even if your application code has a bug, the database won't return another tenant's data.
-Here's what that looks like:
+For an eCommerce platform, the middle option usually wins.
+PostgreSQL's row-level security (RLS) enforces isolation down at the database layer.
+So even if your application code has a bug, and it will at some point, the database simply refuses to hand back another tenant's rows.
+It looks like this:

 -- Enable RLS on products table